Mikaela/mikaela.github.io/n/dns.md

 it on the end device anyway.
 And if something needs unfiltered access (AdNauseam?), give it DNS over HTTPS like all browsers and curl have the ability nowadays.

+Are you someone whom someone might want bad things to just for existing?

 ### Identifying support for ECS